flosoft/docker-joplin-server/README.md

 `latest`: regular builds of the `dev` branch.
 This will change to the latest release once available.

+`latest-alpine`: EXPERIMENTAL builds using Alpine Linux as base image of the `dev` branch.
+This will change to the latest release once available.

+`master[-alpine]`: Images built testing CI / Image changes.
+Should not be used on systems you want to have a working instance of Joplin Server on.

 ## Contribute

 Feel free to contribute to this Docker image on [Github](https://github.com/flosoft/docker-joplin-server).